QualityUnit/Component-FlexSplitLayout/readme.md

 This component can be used to create resizable using CSS Flexbox.

+## Demo
+You can see a working demo of this component [here](https://qualityunit.github.io/Component-FlexSplitLayout/).

 ## Getting Started

 To start building a new web component using Stencil, clone this repo to a new directory: